-In the Ningwu Basin, the late Carboniferous-early Permian strata comprises the Benxi, Taiyuan, Shanxi, and Shihezi Formations, in stratigraphic sequence.
-Three coal-bearing formations, Benxi, Taiyuan and Shanxi Formation are the Source rock development intervals of tight sandstone gas reservoirs in the study area.
+In the Ningwu Basin, the late Carboniferous-early Permian strata comprise the Benxi, Taiyuan, Shanxi, and Shihezi Formations in a stratigraphic sequence.
+Three coal-bearing formations, the Benxi, Taiyuan, and Shanxi Formations, are the source rocks of the tight sandstone gas in the reservoirs in the study area.
 Vertically, the sandstone of the Shihezi Formation provides a reservoir for the formation of coal bearing gas reservoirs.
-Based on the characteristics of sedimentary cycles, lithology, and logging curves, the Lower Shihezi Formation is divided into the He 8, He 7, He 6, and He 5 members from bottom to top (Yang, 2021).
-Among them, He 8 member is the target layer of this study, with interbedded gray and light gray mudstones and fine to medium-grained sandstones (Fig. 2).
+Based on sedimentary cycle characteristics, lithology, and logging curves, the Lower Shihezi Formation is divided into the He 8, He 7, He 6, and He 5 members from the bottom to the top (Yang, 2021).
+Among them, the He 8 member is the target layer of this study and contains interbedded gray and light gray mudstones and fine to medium-grained sandstones (Fig. 2).
 The thickness of the He8 member of the Shihezi Formation in the study area ranges from 30 m to 99 m (average = 73 m), showing a gradual thinning trend from southwest to northeast (Fig. 2).
-The sandstone accumulation thickness has a certain advantage in the Jingle south sub-depression and the northern part of the Zhongzhuang steep slope belt, with a cumulative thickness ranging from 34 m to 65 m (average = 44 m) (Fig. 3).
+The sandstone thickness is higher in the Jingle south sub-depression and the northern part of the Zhongzhuang steep slope belt, with a cumulative thickness ranging from 34 m to 65 m (average = 44 m) (Fig. 3).

 Sampling and methodology

-All the samples used in this study were collected from three different tectonic belts, namely Fengrun nosing structure belt (NT1 and NT8 wells), Jingleng south sub-depression (NT2 and NT4 wells), and Zhongzhuang steep slope belt (N7 well) (Fig. 1, 2).
-A total of 60 samples were collected for XRD testing, thin-section identification and 11 samples were collected for scanning electron microscopy (SEM).
+All the samples used in this study were collected from three different tectonic belts, the Fengrun nosing structure belt (the NT1 and NT8 wells), the Jingleng south sub-depression (the NT2 and NT4 wells), and the Zhongzhuang steep slope belt (the N7 well) (Fig. 1, 2).
+60 samples were collected for XRD testing and thin-section identification, and 11 samples were collected for scanning electron microscopy (SEM).

-(1) XRD testing: First, 5 g of sample was ground into powder in an agate mortar.
-The powder was repeatedly washed with distilled water and then placed in a 2000 mL quartz crucible, to which 1500 ml of distilled water was added and mixed thoroughly.
-The mixture was dried at 50°C. Then, the upper part of the solution (<2 μm suspension) was aspirated into a centrifuge tube, centrifuged at 2500 rpm for 20 min, and extract the sample of sediment particles (<2 μm) at the bottom of the centrifuge tube.
-The mineral content was semi-quantitatively determined by using a Bruker D8 Advance X-ray diffractometer with a Cu target (parameters: Kα1 = 1.54060 A°, 2.2 kW, 40 kV, tube flow 40 mA, scanning range 0-167°, step width 0.037).
+(1) XRD testing: First, 5 g of the sample was ground into powder in an agate mortar.
+The powder was repeatedly washed with distilled water and then placed in a 2000 mL quartz crucible, to which 1500 ml of distilled water was added and thoroughly mixed.
+The mixture was dried at 50°C. Then, the upper part of the solution (<2 μm suspension) was aspirated into a centrifuge tube, centrifuged at 2500 rpm for 20 min, and the sample of the sediment particles (<2 μm) at the bottom of the centrifuge tube was extracted.
+The mineral content was semi-quantitatively determined using a Bruker D8 Advance X-ray diffractometer with a Cu target (parameters: Kα1 = 1.54060 A°, 2.2 kW, 40 kV, tube flow 40 mA, scanning range 0-167°, step width 0.037).
 The whole rock composition and clay mineral content were determined based on the peak area on the diffraction spectrum, with a relative error of 5%.

-(2) Thin-section analysis is used to determine the mineralogical composition, diagenetic relationships and pore types of sandstones (Hu et al., 2019; Wang et al., 2023a).
-To highlight the pores, all thin section were vacuum-impregnated with blue epoxy resin, and semi-stained with alizarin red for carbonate mineral identification, and using an optical microscope.
-Under the microscope, blue color indicates pore space and red color indicates calcite cementation.
+(2) Thin-section analysis is used to determine the mineralogical composition, diagenetic relationships, and pore types of sandstones (Hu et al., 2019; Wang et al., 2023a).
+All thin sections were vacuum-impregnated with blue epoxy resin and semi-stained with alizarin red for carbonate mineral identification using an optical microscope to highlight the pores.
+Under the microscope, blue indicates pore space, and red indicates calcite cementation.